 Moving between two houses means going out and getting a whole new set of everything your kids need—whether that's sheets, toys, or pajamas.

 "If you get divorced and split custody of your children, you will realize that moving them between houses means that things get lost, damaged, or simply cease to exist," says Jones.
 "For example, your children will need lunchboxes for each home, toothbrushes, and even sports equipment at times.
 It will normalize the separation for them while also saving you tons of time dealing with forgotten cleats before soccer practice or a missing pair of glasses."

 Co-parenting can be exhausting.

-Shifting to a co-parenting approach can be a very trying experience, both emotionally and physically.
-"Put simply, the challenges change as children grow and develop, but it's not easy to have a cooperative relationship with an ex-spouse over many years," says Terry Gaspard, MSW, LICSW, author of The Remarriage Manual.
+Shifting to a co-parenting approach can be a very trying experience.
+"Put simply, the challenges change as children grow and develop, but it's not easy to have a cooperative relationship with an ex-spouse over many years," says Gaspard.

 As a couple, you could divide up duties a bit more easily, so once the divorce has taken effect, each member of the former couple is largely on their own.

 READ THIS NEXT: 5 Signs Your Marriage Is Divorce-Proof, According to Therapists.

 It can be dangerous to jump right back into dating.

 The old adage that when you fall off a horse, the best thing to do is jump right back on does not hold true when it comes to post-divorce dating.
 For one thing, moving too quickly into a new relationship can be a means of avoiding dealing with the issues that led to the marriage's dissolution in the first place.